Dragon20C/GODOT---Fps--recoil-system/README.md

   recoil spread - Not done

-  automatic - partially done
+  automatic - Done

+  single fire - Done

   semi-automatic - Not done

   shotgun - Not done

-  single fire - Not done

   snipers - Not done